Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## Overall Operation of FSC Core

-Peers in a Group announce their HTTP APIs to the Group by publish them as a Service to the Directory.
-A Group uses one Directory that defines the scope of the Group.
+Peers in a Group announce their HTTP APIs to the Group by publishing them as a Service to the Directory.
+A Group uses a single Directory that defines the scope of the Group.
 Peers use the Directory to discover which Services and Peers are available in the Group.
-Inways of a Peer expose Services to the Group
+Inways of a Peer expose Services to the Group.
-Outways of a Peer connect to the Inway of a Service providing Peer.
+Outways of a Peer connect to the Inway of a Peer providing a Service.
 Contracts define the registration of a Peer to the Group, Service publication to the Group and connections between Peers.

 Inways are reverse proxies that route incoming connections from Outways to Services.